 During the last few months I've located two of my Mum's brothers graves, traveling to Slough and Gloucester to photograph, measure and make rubbings of the gravestones.
 This information enables me to create knitting patterns that replicate the surface dimensions of the stones.
 I've almost finished George's acid yellow cosy, a nod to the graveside flowers on the day of my visit.

 It saddens me that my Mum is now a part of this project.
-In 2009 I knitted a pink cosy for this grave.
+In 2009 I knitted a pink cosy for the grave Mum now rests in, she joined her mother and two of her sisters.
 The stone was straightened and cleaned before the burial of Mum's ashes in October, so I've retaken the measurements and selected a royal blue acrylic wool for her cosy, a colour that really suited her.

 To complete Close Knit the graves of my Granddad Frederick Furmage, and his first son, also Frederick Furmage remain to be found.
 My Granddad was buried in a communal grave and I'm hoping to discover its location.
 My Uncle Fred is proving to be a challenge to trace, but I understand he is buried in East Finchley.
 The project continues...